What can I do with a major in Fashion Merchandising?

 UGA Specific Information for Fashion Merchandising

-Students learn merchandising, product development, and design skills to prepare them for employment with retailers, manufacturers, marketing research firms, and product information services.
-Students may take positions in management, merchandising, inventory control, sales promotion, and product design and development.
-Graduates travel the world, start their own businesses, and make positive impacts on their companies and communities.
+Fashion merchandising offers a wide variety of career opportunities with retailers, manufacturers, marketing research firms and product information services.
+Graduates travel the world, start their own businesses and make positive impacts on their companies and communities.

 ** Includes Self-Employed

 -Participate in the Career Center's Intern for a Day program to explore career fields of interest.

 -Conduct informational interviews.
 Build your network through brief one-on-one conversations with professionals in your career fields of interest.
 Speak to your Career Consultant to discuss how to set up and prepare for informational interviews.

 -Join a student organization related to your interests and goals.
 Get active and taken on leadership roles in professional, service, social, advocacy, and/or honor organizations to gain valuable experience.

 -Look for student-specific and career resources from professional associations affiliated with your career fields of interest.